azat-co/practicalnode/chapter7/chapter7.md

 }
 ```

 Of course, in real life you would not store plain passwords but use encrypted hash and salt.
-In other words, store salt and hash but never the plain password to prevent attackers stealing the plain password which can be used on other websites (most people can't remember more than 2-3 passwords so they keep using the same everywhere, gosh, they should download [enpass](https://www.enpass.io) or something).
+In other words, store salt and hash but never the plain password to prevent attackers stealing the plain passwords, which they can and will use on other websites.
+Most people can't remember more than 2-3 passwords, so they keep using the same ones everywhere.
+Gosh, they should download a password manager like Keepass, Padlock, enpass or something similar, to store unique 50-character passwords and randomly generated answers to silly questions like "What was the name of your first pet?".

 To check if everything went well, simply run Blog as usual with `$ node app` and navigate the pages on <http://localhost:3000/>.
-In addition, we can run Mocha tests with `$ npm test` (which triggers a make command which triggers the mocha command).
+In addition, we can run Mocha tests with `$ npm test` (which triggers a `make` command, which in turn triggers the `mocha` command).

 # Summary

 In this chapter, we learned what Mongoose is, how to install it, how to establish a connection to the database, and how to create Mongoose schemas while keeping the code organized with hooks and methods.
 We also compiled schemas into models and populated references automatically, and used virtual fields and custom schema type properties.
-Last, we refactored Blog to use Mongoose and made our app gain a true MVC architecture.
+And we refactored Blog to use Mongoose and made our app gain a true MVC architecture.

 Next, we'll cover how to build REST APIs with the two Node.js frameworks: Express.js and Hapi.
-This is an important topic, because more and more web developments shift towards heavy front-end logic and thin back-end.
+This is an important topic, because more and more web development is shifting toward heavy front-end logic and thin backend.
 Some systems even go as far as building/using free-JSON APIs or back-as-a-service services.
-This tendency allows teams to focus on what is the most important for end-users: user interface, features, as well as what is vital for businesses: reduced iteration cycles, lower costs of maintenance and development.
+This tendency allows teams to focus on what is the most important for end users—user interface and features—as well as what is vital for businesses: reduced iteration cycles, and lower costs of maintenance and development.

 Another essential piece in this puzzle is test-driven practice.
-To explore it, we'll cover Mocha, which is a widely used Node.js testing framework.
-To REST APIs and TDD onward.
+To explore it, we'll cover Mocha, a widely used Node.js testing framework.
+Onward to REST APIs and TDD.